 \subsection{\ding{174} Versatile End-Goals}

-As mentioned earlier, the consequences BFA can cause are not limited to downgrading a classification model's inference accuracy.
-We observe that BFA also shows a high potential to \textit{manipulate} the DNN executable's prediction results or generative outputs, and this phenomenon also extensively exists in our study.
+As mentioned earlier, the consequences BFA can cause are not limited to downgrading a classification model's accuracy.
+We observe that BFA also shows a high potential to \textit{manipulate} DNN executables' prediction results or generative outputs, and this phenomenon also extensively exists in our study.

 First, in terms of classification models, \T~\ref{tab:bits-classes} shows a summary of different predicted classes that can be controlled by single-bit BFA.
 When a model is pinned to a class by BFA, it has the highest probability of outputting that class for any input, granting attackers the ability to control model outputs.
 We notice that, for most of the models in the list, there are frequently hundreds or even thousands of vulnerable bits that can pin the model to each of the classes, although in rare cases, there will be few or no bits available for a specific class.
-While we do not claim this as a targeted BFA (T-BFA) in the standard sense~\cite{chen2021proflip} because of its non-deterministic nature, we should point out that no existing work has demonstrated practical T-BFA that can pin a model's output using one bit, whereas all of our findings are achieved via single-bit BFA.
-Thus, we see this more as a ``high risk, high return'' strategy for sophisticated attackers.
+While this may not be a targeted BFA (T-BFA) in the standard sense~\cite{chen2021proflip} due to its non-deterministic nature, we should point out that no existing work has demonstrated practical T-BFA that can pin a model's output using one bit, whereas all of our findings are achieved via single-bit BFA.
+Thus, we see this as a ``high risk, high return'' strategy for sophisticated attackers.